Gloireski/symptom_reader/README.md

 [Symtom_Reader](http://gloire-belem.tech/)

-Here is a preview of our main feature, results page with user's diagnosis and recommendations
+Here is a preview of our main feature, a results page with the user's diagnosis and recommendations

 ![Results page](image-url)